-The Audubon At Home program is about homeowners creating healthy, wildlife habitats in their own yards and neighborhoods.
+The Audubon At Home program is about homeowners creating healthy wildlife habitats in their own yards and neighborhoods.
 Additionally, conservative measures and sustainable gardening practices, such as planting native species, removing invasive plants, reducing or eliminating pesticide use, conserving water, and preventing erosion are encouraged.
-Click on athome.audubon.org for information about how to accomplish a healthy, bird, butterfly, wildlife attracting yard.

 The San Fernando Valley Audubon Society Committee Chair for the Audubon At Home program is Alan Pollack.
-If you are in reasonable driving distance from the San Fernando Valley, he is available to consult with you on how to make your yard a healthy, wildlife friendly one.
+If you are within reasonable driving distance ofthe San Fernando Valley, he is available to consult with you on how to make your yard a healthy, wildlife-friendly one.
 He can provide a free landscape design for you to use as a guide if you are a do-it-yourself gardener or to give to your landscape contractor.

-Alan also is available to give his PowerPoint slide show/lecture on restoring habitat, How to Attract Birds and Butterflies to your Garden, to any group that is interested.
+Alan also is available to give his PowerPoint slide show/lecture on restoring habitat, How to Attract Birds and Butterflies to your Garden, to any group that is interested in learning about gardening for wildlife and conservation, either at the group's venue or at his home (where they get a real tour instead of a virtual one)..
 There is no fee involved.

 Alan can be reached at email@example.com or 818-340-2347.
 You can also click on athome.audubon.org for information about how to accomplish a healthy, bird-and-butterfly-attracting yard.
 We also have a lovely brochure put out by Audubon California that addresses Southern California backyards specifically.

 Also, enjoy and learn from Alan's many writings for our Phainopepla newsletter by clicking over to Alan's Blog here on the website.